KGB (bar): History

 Before its present incarnation, the building had been the Palm Casino, a speakeasy controlled by Lucky Luciano.
-From 1948 to 1988 it was a private social club for Ukrainian Socialists who met behind its double-locked doors to hide their political affiliations from the rampant McCarthyism of the era.
-The Ukrainian-American League, which operated the club, continued to function in the building's basement in 1998.
+From 1948 to 1988 it was a private social club for communists and socialists.
+On the bar's walls are "Stalinist woodcuts, World War II posters, a picture of Valentina V. Tereshkova, hammer-and-sickle flags and the odd Lenin bust and balalaika."

 Inspired by the Soviet-era memorabilia stored in the building, KGB Bar opened in 1993, and became one of the most popular book-reading venues in New York City.
 Popular authors read here pro bono on Sunday evenings (fiction), Monday evenings (poetry), and most Tuesdays, Wednesdays and Thursdays.
 KGB has been named best literary venue in New York City by New York magazine, The Village Voice, and others.

 Reading series

 The bar hosts several regular reading series which include: